CrossFit subject-matter experts George Ryan and Tony Blauer explain how fear-management and positive action are the keys to any crisis situation.

 As a Blue Angels pilot, Lt.
 Cmdr.
 John Hiltz withstands unique aviation conditions while flying his aircraft as fast as 800 miles per hour for up to 45 minutes at a time.

 “The G-forces are really intense.
 They hit you just like doing a really heavy deadlift at a CrossFit workout,” he explains.
-“We don’t wear a pressurized suit that allows the pilot to help combat the G-forces that we’re gonna feel.
-So in order… Continue Reading
+“We don’t wear a pressurized suit that allows the pilot to help combat the G-forces that… Continue Reading

 January 24, 2013